MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/update-apps-to-unified-interface.md

 ## Apps obtained from an ISV or any other third party publisher

-- Contact the ISV (Independent Software Vendor) or the 3rd party app publisher and get a new version that updates the apps to Unified Interface.
+- Contact the ISV (Independent Software Vendor) or the third party app publisher and get a new version that updates the apps to Unified Interface.